3D Parametric Wireframe Extraction Based on Distance Fields: 3D Wireframe Extraction

 \subsubsection{Extraction of Topological Graph}

 After the segmentation is done, we construct a topological graph fitted to $\mathcal{P}_{\text{sharp}}$.
 For this, we separately process each curve cluster.
-First, we detect endpoints for each curve by embedding local sets into a line.
+First, we detect endpoints for each curve by embedding it into a line.
 Consider points $p_i$; for each of them, we assign a linear ordering $\tau_i \in \mathbb{R}$ along the direction of maximal variance.
-For the query point, $p^*$, the embedding value is $\tau^*$.
-We subtract this value from the embedding parameters of other points

-counting the fraction of points with linear embedding values greater or smaller than the query point.
-The endpoints are the points, for which the value $V$ is maximal or minimal.
+The endpoints are the points, for which the value $\tau_i$ is minimal or maximal.

 Once this is finished, we initialize the polyline with two endpoints as nodes and a straight segment between them as an edge.
 Then, we recursively subdivide it.
-The potential breakpoints is obtained as:
+The potential breakpoints are obtained as:

 where $p_i$ is a point from the current curve cluster, $\pi^l(p_i)$ is a projection of $p_i$ onto the polyline segment $l$.
 Essentially, this formula computes a difference between the predicted distances $\widehat d_i$ and the empirical gap between a point and the nearest polyline segment.
 If this difference is greater than the threshold $T_{\text{split}}$, we assign $p_{\text{split}}$ as a new polyline node and split the corresponding segment in two.
 Additionally, we detect closed curves as curve clusters with no endpoints and process them separately.
 To create a polyline for a closed curve, we sample three points from the cluster and connect them to compose a triangle.
 After that, the subdivision process is similar.